Storm Shadow: Ukraine

 On 26 December 2023 it is believed two Storm Shadow and/or SCALP missiles were launched against the Russian occupied port of Feodosia with the Russian landing ship Novocherkassk being hit and turned into a burning wreck.

 At a news conference on 28 May 2024, French President Macron said he permitted Ukraine to use SCALP missiles to strike targets inside Russia, a major departure from previous guidelines that restricted the use of foreign-supplied weapons only to occupied territory.
 This expansion of use is still restricted to neutralisation of military facilities being used for attacks into Ukraine.

 In July 2024, the British Prime Minister Keir Starmer announced that the British government would allow the defensive use of Storm Shadow missiles on targets inside Russia.

 On 25 September 2024, Russian President Vladimir Putin warned the West that if attacked with conventional weapons Russia would consider a nuclear retaliation, in an apparent deviation from the no first use doctrine.
 Putin went on to threaten nuclear powers that if they supported another country's attack on Russia, then they would be considered participants in such an aggression.
 Experts say Putin's announcement is aimed at dissuading the United States, the United Kingdom and France from allowing Ukraine to use Western-supplied long-range missiles such as the ATACMS and Storm Shadow in strikes against Russia.

 On 20 November 2024, Ukraine was reported to have fired British Storm Shadow missiles into Russia for the first time.
 The use of Storm Shadow missiles comes after Russia launched a counteroffensive in Kursk, which was invaded by Ukrainian troops in August.
 It also follows the Biden administration's decision to give Ukraine the green light to use US-made long-range missiles inside Russia earlier that week.
 Kyiv first used ATACMS to strike a military facility in Bryansk early on 19 November.

 It was later reported that the 20 November strikes had hit an underground military facility in Maryino, Kursk Oblast, allegedly killing Russian general Lt-Gen Valery Solodchuk, some other Russian officers, and North Korean troops.
 Russian authorities did not confirm the losses and there has been no independent verification yet.

+On 22 October 2025 Ukraine used the Storm Shadow to attack a Russian chemical-plant inside Russia.
+The missile was used again on December 25 to attack Russian oil and gas facilities.
+Ukraine’s General Staff said the air force used Storm Shadow missiles to strike the Novoshakhtinsk oil refinery in Russia’s Rostov region.